-The 1940 Act generally prohibits us from incurring indebtedness unless immediately after such borrowing we have an asset coverage for total borrowings of at least 200% (i.e., the amount of our outstanding indebtedness may not exceed 50% of the value of our total consolidated assets).
+The 1940 Act generally prohibits us from incurring indebtedness unless immediately after such borrowing we have an asset coverage for total borrowings of at least 200%.
 However, recent legislation has modified the 1940 Act by allowing a BDC to increase the maximum amount of leverage it may incur from an asset coverage ratio of 200% to an asset coverage ratio of 150%, if certain requirements are met.
-The reduced asset coverage requirement would permit a BDC to double the amount of leverage it could incur.
-Under the legislation, we are allowed to increase our leverage capacity if Shareholders representing at least a majority of the votes cast, when quorum is met, approve a proposal to do so.
-If we receive Shareholder approval, we would be allowed to increase our leverage capacity on the first day after such approval.
-Alternatively, the legislation allows the majority of our independent directors to approve an increase in our leverage capacity, and such approval would become effective after one year.
+The reduced asset coverage requirement would permit a BDC to double the amount of leverage it can incur.
+For example, under a 150% asset coverage ratio the Company may borrow \$2 for investment purposes of every \$1 of investor equity whereas under a 200% asset coverage ratio the Company may only borrow \$1 for investment purposes for every \$1 of investor equity.

 The Adviser, as our sole Shareholder, has approved a proposal that allows us to reduce our asset coverage ratio to 150% and, in connection with their subscription agreements, our investors are required to acknowledge our ability to operate with an asset coverage ratio that may be as low as 150%.
 Leverage magnifies the potential for loss on investments in our indebtedness and on invested equity capital.
 As we use leverage to partially finance our investments, you will experience increased risks of investing in our securities.
-If the value of our assets increases, then leveraging would cause the net asset value attributable to our common stock to increase more sharply than it would have had we not leveraged our business.
+If the value of our assets increases, then leveraging would cause the net asset value attributable to our common stock to increase more sharply than it would have had we not leveraged.
+Conversely, if the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged our business.
 Similarly, any increase in our income in excess of interest payable on the borrowed funds would cause our net investment income to increase more than it would without the leverage, while any decrease in our income would cause net investment income to decline more sharply than it would have had we not borrowed.
 Such a decline could negatively affect our ability to pay common stock dividends, scheduled debt payments or other payments related to our securities.
 Leverage is generally considered a speculative investment technique.
 See "Item 1A.
 Risk Factors - Risks Related to Our Business and Structure - To the extent that we borrow money, the potential for gain or loss on amounts invested in us will be magnified and may increase the risk of investing in us.
 Borrowed money may also adversely affect the return on our assets, reduce cash available to service our debt or for distribution to our Shareholders, and result in losses."
 In addition, rating agencies may be unwilling to rate our securities "investment grade" as a result of our reduced asset coverage ratio.